Usha-Mounika/Samsung_PD/README.md

 The report_net command is used to check all the connected inputs, outputs and nets as follows.
 ![lab2_36](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/ee41c5d3-f062-4250-84e2-8919658ea743)

+The buffers can be upsized using the ```replace_cell``` command.
+Upsizing the  cell improves transition, thus reducing cell delay.

 The following command is used to check the report of timing path as follows:
 ```
 report_checks -fields {net cap slew input pins} -digits 4